Jatagan Mala

-Jatagan Mala (Јатаган мала) is the former urban neighborhood of Belgrade, the capital of Serbia.
-It existed from 1919 to 1961 and was located in the modern municipality of Savski Venac.
-Forgotten and unknown to the younger generations, Jatagan Mala became a point of media interest in 2017 with the broadcast of TV serial Shadows over Balkan, which was partially located in Jatagan Mala during the Interbellum.
+Jatagan Mala (Јатаган мала) is a former urban neighborhood of Belgrade, the capital of Serbia.
+It existed from 1919 to 1961 and was located in the municipality of Savski Venac.
+Jatagan Mala became a point of media interest in 2017 with the broadcast of TV serial Shadows over Balkan, which was partially located in Jatagan Mala during the Interbellum.

 Location

 Jatagan Mala was situated some 5 km south of downtown Belgrade, east of the Sava river.
 It originated on the location where the modern headquarters of the Medical Emergency Office (Hitna pomoć) is, below the "Višegradska" Maternity Hospital.
 In time, it expanded occupying the entire slope between the Sarajevska Street on the west and Autokomanda on the east, stretching above the Kragujevac road, modern Franše d'Еpere section of the highway.
 It occupied roughly the area across the present neighborhoods of Mostar and Prokop, on the northern slopes of Topčidersko Brdo.